sv-cover/cover-website/docs/quick_install.md

 Now, you should be able to load `localhost:8000/` in a browser and log in with `test@svcover.nl` and the password you just set.

-For more information on the Symfony developmen server, check out [the documentation](https://symfony.com/doc/current/setup/symfony_server.html).
+For more information on the Symfony development server, check out [the documentation](https://symfony.com/doc/current/setup/symfony_server.html).

 Please note that the bare-bones database is quite empty.
 If you need more content, you should add it yourself.
 The `test@svcover.nl` user is a member of the AC/DCee in this setup, so you should be able to do anything you need with this user.
 Feel free to create more users if you want.